 One of the most pragmatic statements in the Bible is, "Wherefore, by their fruits ye shall know them."
 (Matthew 7:20; see also Matthew 7:17; Luke 6:43)

-If we focus only on our remaining weaknesses we will never feel happy about ourselves.
+If we focus only on our remaining weaknesses, we will never feel happy about ourselves.
 It's natural and appropriate that the more we progress, the more we will become aware of what we lack.
 But this means we are heading forward, not backward.
-Therefore we must judge wisely.
+Therefore, we must judge wisely.

-If you have made some bad choices, you can start making good decisions now.
+If you have made bad choices, you can start making good decisions now.
 How long before your circumstances begin to right themselves may not be under your control.
 But you will increasingly know who you are as you work to improve your circumstances through your life of good choices.